Noctis/kickstart-app/README.md

 # Kickstart Application

+**DISCLAIMER:** Kickstart 2.0 is, for now, still in beta.
+I expect to release a final, stable version later in April 2021.
+There's a 1.x version in the repository, but I would advise you not to install it.

+This note will be removed once Kickstart 2.0 goes stable.

 ## What is it?

 It's a skeleton/demo application part of the Kickstart project.
 The Kickstart project itself consists of two parts: